marcoslin/geo/README.md

 # Geo

-Geo is a map locator web application.
-It let users choose among OpenStreetMap, Google Maps, or an hybrid map that is a Google Map with OpenStreetMap tiles placed on it.
+Geo is a geolocation web application.
+It let users choose among OpenStreetMap, Google Maps, and an hybrid map that is a Google Map with OpenStreetMap tiles placed on it.

 ![Screenshot](https://mdn.mozillademos.org/files/7175/osm-search.png)